The top toolbar drops open when hovered and automatically closes when departing.

 If only the URL is inserted in the title slot, an image tag will be constructed.

-Add your own Scripts or Code
+Add your own Code blocks

 (Hint: copy the color code from the toolbar palette and paste into one of the other tools to color-match the add-ins.)